Fill Out Form 706 Online in 2025

 What is Form 706 used for?

-Form 706 is used to report and calculate estate taxes.
-Here’s what it helps with:
+Form 706 is important for managing estate taxes.
+Here’s what it’s used for:

 How to fill out Form 706?